-Tom Steyer dances to 'Back that Azz' up in excruciating video
+Tom Steyer dances to 'Back that Thang Up' in excruciating video

 Billionaire White House hopeful Tom Steyer danced on stage with rapper Juvenile in a final appeal to voters in South Carolina before the all-important primary Saturday.

-Steyer, wearing his signature tartan tie, got low, bounced and shook his hips as Juvenile performed a rendition of his 1999 classic “Back that Azz Up.”
+Steyer, wearing his signature tartan tie, got low, bounced and shook his hips as Juvenile performed a rendition of “Back that Thang Up" -- the PG version of the 1999 classic "Back that Azz Up."

 SOUTH CAROLINA POLLS OPEN AS BIDEN FIGHTS FOR SURVIVAL, SANDERS LOOKS TO EXTEND WINNING STREAK